MooersLab/cctbxsnips-Atom/README.md

 Its development is based at Lawrence-Berkeley National Laboratory.
 It provides code for computations with diffraction data and atomic coordinates of proteins and small molecules.
 It has C++ and Python ports.
-It is available in Anaconda in the conda-forge channel as `cctbx-bas`e for python3.8 through 3.11 for Windows, macOS, and Linux.
+It is available in Anaconda in the conda-forge channel as `cctbx-base` for python3.8 through 3.11 for Windows, macOS, and Linux.

 ### Blaine's cctbx install protocol

 I assume that Anaconda has already been installed.
 We will create a conda env specifically for CCTBX.
 CCTBX has numerous dependencies.
-It is best kept in an isolated environment.
-We also create the corresponding Jupyter Notebook kernel while we are at it.
+I t is best kept in an isolated environment.
+We also make the corresponding Jupyter Notebook kernel while we are at it.

-Execute one line at a time: Wait for the execution to finish before executing the next line.
+Execute one line at a time: Wait for the execution to finish before executing the following line.

 ```bash
 conda create --name cctbx39 python=3.9